sonbarse17/java-login-app/README.md

 ### Create Global AMI (Amazon Machine Image)

 Creating a Global AMI involves installing necessary agents and software on an EC2 instance, which will be used to create custom AMIs for different components.
+Launch an EC2 instance and install this neccesary agents

 1. **Install AWS CLI**:
    - Install AWS CLI by following the instructions [here](https://aws.amazon.com/cli/).